 At the end of my previous post 68, I discussed how God communicated to Socrates through various means that included dreams and visions.
 Socrates was aware that he was on a divine mission to speak the truth, and eventually realized that this endeavor would lead him to his death.
 But the divine element of his calling is what gave him solace, knowing that he was accomplishing a purpose that went beyond mere self-preservation.

 Achilles and Fertile Phthia

 All that being true, I would be remiss if I didn’t unpack the richness of his dream.
 The imagery itself is striking, a beautiful woman in white clothing assuring him that he will arrive in a good place, “fertile Phthia,” three days hence.
-Even though the imagery is enough to engage our imaginations, the true meaning is lost to most of us modern readers.
-But for any Greek schoolboy for whom Homer was required reading, this imagery would have conjured up a striking and unmistakable allusion to the great Achilles.
+Most modern readers lose the true meaning, even though the imagery engages our imaginations.
+However, any Greek schoolboy who had to read Homer would have recognized a striking and unmistakable allusion to the great Achilles in this imagery.
 This is because Phthia, located in Thessaly, was Achilles’ boyhood home.
 This important reference in Socrates’ dream links the two men, Socrates and Achilles, together.